 - Nutritional consultations including advice on feeding and our range of Prescription and Lifestage diets available from your local branch.
 We can calculate your pet’s individual calorie requirements ensuring that they receive their exact requirements

-- Mobility clubs including advice on weight control, exercise, diet, long term NSAID’s (non steroidal anti inflammatory drugs) and supplement support, laser therapy, physiotherapy, hydrotherapy and acupuncture
+- Mobility clubs including advice on weight control, exercise, diet, long term NSAID’s (non steroidal anti inflammatory drugs) and supplement support.
+We can also provide laser therapy proven to help with the discomfort caused by osteoarthritis.

 - We can also support you and your pet if they are diagnosed with a medical condition for example diabetes, kidney disease, hypothyroidism or hyperthyroidism.